mmcc-xx/BirdCAGE/README.md

 # Newest stuff
 (listed newest first)
+- Added notifications via Apprise.
+You'll see a new pick under the Settings window for Notifications Settings.
+Put in URLs for up to 3 notifications services per the Apprise documentation, and associate those services with the Log, Record and Alert detection levels defined in the Filter Settings.
+I tried MQTT and email via gmail and both worked.
+Note: this does not replace a real MQTT interface which I'm planning to work on real soon now.
 - Added locale support for results.
 The UI is still just english, but you can get back common names in other language.
 See the Locale setting in Preferences.
 After you change it, restart the application.
 - I pushed images for the arm64 platform.
 If someone could try it out on a Pi 4 or similar and open up an issue if it doesn't work (or a